jeru7/todoList-js/README.md

 ## Description

-A simple todo list with vanilla JS.
+A simple todo list where you can edit, delete and add lists with vanilla JS.

 ## Site